-Perhaps the single largest remaining area of disagreement between Caltrans and Commission staff is with respect to the width of the highway pavement itself, which revolves around the appropriate paved shoulder width.
+Perhaps the single largest remaining area of disagreement between Caltrans and Commission staff is wWith respect to the width of the highway pavement itself, which revolves around the appropriate paved shoulder width.
 Caltrans proposes an eight-foot wide paved shoulder, citing the need to provide adequate space for bicyclists as well as for disabled vehicles.
-Staff believes that this amount of shoulder paving is not sensitive to the overall rural context of this highway and will lead to significant adverse visual impacts as well as increased habitat impacts in this case.
+Staff believes Commission staff raised concerns that an eight-foot wide paved shoulder could that this amount of shoulder paving is not sensitive to the overall rural context of this highway and will lead to significant adverse visual impacts as well as increased habitat impacts in this case.
 Highway 1 in this area is a designated State Scenic Highway, a Pacific Coast Bike Route and an "All American Road," the highest designation under the National Scenic Byways Program.
 It provides a vital link for recreational travel to and from the Big Sur Coast, as well as the attractions around San Simeon and Hearst Castle and is situated within the viewshed of the vast Hearst Ranch.
 Part of the allure of this area is the incredible rolling, open-space vistas that are provided from the road, including the vistas of which the historic two-lane roadway is a part.

-Commission staff believes that the wide shoulders proposed will inappropriately impact coastal views in this respect, particularly introducing a more industrialized look within this bucolic setting, and are not appropriate.
+Commission staff believes that the wide shoulders proposed will inappropriately impact coastal views in this area.
+The Commission found, however, that an respect, particularly introducing a more industrialized look within this bucolic setting, and are not appropriate.
 Staff also believes that the particular resource constraints of this highly scenic and habitat rich area can support the basis of a design standard exception that Caltrans has the option to provide.
 Although no shoulder would probably be best from a visual standpoint, staff recognizes the need to both accommodate bicyclists who chose to use the highway route as well as disabled vehicles for safety purposes.
 To address all of these visual, bicycle, and safety needs, staff recommends that the shoulder be five feet of paved materials and three feet of gravels with prairie grasses.
 In this way, space is provided outside of the travel lanes for bicyclists (five feet paved) and for disabled vehicles (eight feet of hard area, five feet paved and three feet graveled), but the visual attributes of the area are also accommodated as much as possible by making three feet of the hard area for pulling over an area that is also vegetated similar to the surrounding landscape, thus lessening the impact on views.
 It is also worth noting that the connecting Coastal Trail additionally will be available for cyclists, especially recreational cyclists, to traverse this segment of the coast, providing an alternative route that can be expected to draw many cyclists off of Highway 1.
 Caltrans staff does not agree, citing maintenance concerns with the three feet of gravels and prairie grasses, and is of the opinion that the entire eight feet should be paved.
-Staff continues to believe that the '5 and 3' approach represents the best balance for these competing interests, particularly in light of the significant the natural area within which the highway is located and the unmatched coastal views that the area affords.
+Staff continues to believe that the '5 and 3'